bregman-arie/devops-exercises/README.md

   * MAC address - Data link
   * IP address - Network
   * Terminate connections - Session
-  * 3 way handshake - Transport
+  * 3-way handshake - Transport
 </b></details>

 <details>
 <summary>What delivery schemes are you familiar with?</summary><br><b>

-Unitcast: One to one communication where there is one sender and one receiver.
+Unicast: One-to-one communication where there is one sender and one receiver.

 Broadcast: Sending a message to everyone in the network.
 The address ff:ff:ff:ff:ff:ff is used for broadcasting.
            Two common protocols which use broadcast are ARP and DHCP.